DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 _Highly likely that Vanessa will be there._

 He swallowed down saliva and put his hand around heart.
-After waiting for its beating to calm down, Kay turned towards Rinne.
+After waiting for its beating to calm down, Kai turned towards Rinne.

 "Thank you, Rinne.
 It was really difficult."